 Quai-Royale – this two bedroom apartment in an 18th Century building has been renovated and is light, bright and modern with great views.
 Each of the big bright bedrooms has views of the Rhône, and the apartment comes fully equipped with cooking and washing facilities.
 Within walking distance of the central city (7 minutes to Museum of Fine Arts), the apartment is located near to restaurants and bars, and close to the Metro station if you don’t fancy walking.
 This apartment is a great choice for travellers who wish to be close to plenty of entertainment and stay in a modern stylish apartment.

-ClubLord Cosy and Luxury Studio Croix Rousse – this centrally located renovated studio in Croix-Rousse is perfect for couples, personal or business travel.
-It is brightly decorated, has plenty of natural light and is located on the first floor of a secure building (no lugging suitcases up loads of stairs!).
+Beautiful Loft – this centrally located renovated loft in Croix-Rousse is perfect for couples, personal or business travel.
+It is brightly decorated, has plenty of natural light.
+Close to the Museum of Fine Arts of Lyon, ClubLord – Beautiful Loft Canut Hyper Center has free WiFi and a washing machine.
 With plenty of restaurants on your doorstep, there is a lot of choice for eating out.
-The local market is also downstairs twice a week, so you could pick up some fresh produce and cook in the Studio’s kitchen.
+The local market is also downstairs twice a week, so you could pick up some fresh produce and cook in the Loft’s kitchen.
 The metro station is 5 minutes walk away – to whip you to Lyon’s popular points of interest.
 Alternatively, you could walk, with the town centre being approximately 20 minutes walk away.
 This Studio is great for couples and singles who love getting out and about and enjoying local cuisine.

 If you want to stay in the historic heart of Lyon then Vieux Lyon and Fourvière are the places for you.
 In the heart of the Renaissance and World Heritage site, Vieux Lyon and Fourvière will provide you with plenty of options to explore the history of Lyon, wander amongst 15th and 16th Century buildings, discover some of Lyon’s fabulous traboules, and eat some delicious food.
 With so many options for Lyon hotels, Old Town accommodation is a great option.
 With the Basilica and the Cathedral in the district, there are plenty opportunities to explore these beautiful places of worship.
 Vieux Lyon and Fourvière are the perfect locations if you are interested in cultural and heritage activities.